 Traditional students will follow the procedure for admission defined in the CUW Catalog.
 If you are interested in social work as a major, this information can get you started.
 A social work faculty person is available to talk with you.
 Transfer students will review their transfer core curriculum credits with the admissions counselor.
-Any transfer credits related to the social work major and social science minor must be reviewed with the Division of Social Work.
+Any transfer credits related to the social work major and social science minor must be reviewed with the Social Work Department